-• Open positions are filled with qualified candidates.
+• Open positions are filled with qualified candidates at 90% or above (annually).

 The Kentucky Office of Vocational Rehabilitation set the following goals for the distribution of Title VI, Part B Funds.
 Kentucky has set the following goals to assist with increase employment outcomes for adults and youth with a significant disability.